 As with human nutrition, certain trends appear in commercial cat food products and even homemade diets for cats.
 Some may even claim they can create a vegetarian or vegan diet for cats.
 While they may be well intentioned, here is why a cat should have a diet based on animal protein:

 - Anatomy and physiology: both the teeth and the rest of the digestive system of cats have an anatomical design typical of carnivorous animals.
 Their small, but powerful jaws are poised to catch their prey and tear through meat with ease.
-Their gastrointestinal tract is much shorter than that of animals that are not carnivores, giving cats faster digestion.
+Their gastrointestinal tract is much shorter than that of animals that are not obligate carnivores, giving cats faster digestion.
 They are only prepared to digest simple nutrients, such as proteins and fats.
 Their large intestine (where complex carbohydrates are digested) is also short, explaining why they have some difficulty digesting carbohydrates.
 In addition, the sensory system of cats is specially adapted to be stimulated by the components and sensory qualities of meat.

 - Metabolism: unlike other animals, cats are not able to adjust their metabolism to a low-protein diet.
 If they do not eat it, they consume the protein stored in their body to meet their needs, mainly from muscle.
 Cats are also unable to synthesize some specific amino acids, such as arginine or taurine, requiring them to consume them through meat to avoid nutritional deficiencies.
 Cats have little activity of amylase and maltase enzymes (enzymes that break down carbohydrates), making it difficult to digest these nutrients.

 - Evolution: despite living in the domestic environment, a cat's lifestyle is still based around hunting behavior.
 During the domestication process, cats hardly changed their nutritional or behavioral needs.
 As they are such effective predators, maintaining a protein-rich diet was relatively easy.
 The result is less evolutionary pressure to adapt their diet, unlike the changing dietary requirements of domestic dogs.
-It is for this reason cats maintain a diet which requires animal protein.
+It is for this reason cats are obligate carnivores and maintain a diet which requires animal protein.